msarguru/neurepiomics-tut/README.md

 # Strongly advise to download this docker image file, prior to the session!!!

-## Installing docker:
-### For mac:
-1. This should be a straightforward installation https://download.docker.com/mac/stable/Docker.dmg
-2. for more info in installation: https://store.docker.com/editions/community/docker-ce-desktop-mac
+## Installing docker for MAC (https://docs.docker.com/docker-for-mac/install/) and Windows 10 Pro (https://docs.docker.com/docker-for-windows/install/)
+1. You can set-up a free docker hub account and follow the instructions prompted.
+Should be straightforward
-3. After installing;
+2. After installing;
 Open terminal, and try out some Docker commands.

  ```
  docker version
  docker run hello-world
 ```
-### For windows 10 or less:
+### Installing docker for windows 10 or less:
 1. Please install docker toolbox https://download.docker.com/win/stable/DockerToolbox.exe , and not the standard docker as it requires Windows 10 Pro
 2. stick to the default settings during installation, for more info: https://docs.docker.com/toolbox/toolbox_install_windows/#step-2-install-docker-toolbox
 3. After installing;